DefinetlyNotAI/Logicytics/docs/V4_RELEASE.md

 extensions, capabilities, authorization, scheduling, reruns, output policy, and power actions remain invocation-only.

-Plugins and MODs remain opt-in extension points.
-Python, PowerShell, batch, and executable MOD payloads require sidecars and use the same preflight, planning, capability, isolation, artifact, failure, and packaging boundaries as core collectors.
+Plugins and Python MODs remain opt-in extension points.
+MOD payloads require sidecars and use the same preflight, planning, capability, isolation, artifact, failure, and packaging boundaries as core collectors.
 Historical generated `CODE` evidence has one bounded compatibility collector; source and executable material is excluded.

 ## Predictable and inspectable results